-When you have been reading to her and she starts to get off your lap, pull her back to you and tell her how much you love holding her, and please don't
+When you have been reading or snuggling with her and she starts to get off your lap, pull her back to you and tell her how much you love holding her,

-go away from you ever and you want to hold her always.
-Keep your voice light and playful rather than needy so she feels free to pull away, and keep
+and to please not go away from you ever and you want to hold her always.
+Keep your voice light and playful rather than needy so she feels free to pull

-scooping her back to you and begging her to stay.
-The point of this is to heal those feelings inside her of being worried to let you go again now that
+away, and keep scooping her back to you and mock begging her to stay.
+The point of this is to heal those feelings inside her of being worried to let

-she will have do without you at school.
-In this game, she gets to push you away and reassure you that's it's okay for her to leave.
+you go again, now that she will have do without you at school.
+In this game, she gets to push you away and reassure YOU that's it's okay for her to

 Another terrific game for separation anxiety is the Bye Bye Game.
 It's a simple version of Hide and Seek that triggers just a little separation